 Most Affordable Customization is Screen Printing

 Last but not least, is screen printing.
-Our cheapest option starting at $0.99 cents for a one color logo.
+Our cheapest option starting at $0.99 cents for a one color black ink logo.
 Up to 4 colors can get printed but the price will adjust accordingly.

 The process involves a logo applied to a screen by ultraviolet light.
 Logos and text have the ability to much more complex.
 Which is then transferred to the fabric or garment.
 Once transferred, it’s then passed through a heater to cure the ink and dry it.
 With screen printing, the logo can get placed on the front or back of the garment.
 That is as long as there is room for either location.

-One of the downsides is that the least amount of 24 garments for printing.
+One of the downsides is that the least amount of 36 garments for printing.
 Everyone may not need that many things for customization.
 Which you would be better off with the heat vinyl transfer or embroidery option.
 Garments such as safety jackets are not able to be screen printed within our warehouse.
-Because of the weather proof exterior would not allow the ink to stick.
+Because the weatherproof exterior would not allow the ink to stick.
 Check with our customer service to see which manufacturers can screen print jackets or FR.
 But everything else from casual wear to standard safety vests and safety shirts.

-As long as all garments are in stock for screen printing, the order takes about 7 business days.
-If it has to needs to come from a warehouse, then the lead time would be 13 business days.
+As long as all garments are in stock for screen printing, the order takes about 10-15 business days.
+If it needs to come from a warehouse, then the lead time would be 15+ business days.
 Need your screen print order even faster?
-We do offer a “rush” option for a fee, where it cuts down the lead time in half.
-Unless the items you’re trying to order are on back order.
+We do offer a “rush” option for a fee, which cuts the lead time in half.
+Unless the items you’re trying to order are on backorder.
 For additional information on screen printing, please click here.